 Myths That Keep Designers Undervalued

-Many designers unknowingly sabotage their growth by believing myths that sound logical but are deeply flawed, and they fail to give attention to brand positioning strategies.
+Many designers unknowingly sabotage their growth by believing myths that sound logical but are deeply flawed.

 Myth 1: Good design speaks for itself.